Last updated December 2020

 buy all-clad 5 piece set on amazon (brushed)

-Note that the sauce pan in the Williams-Sonoma set is smaller but for the same price; we recommend the Amazon set, though you can only get in the brushed exterior.
+The sauce pan in the Williams-Sonoma set is smaller but for the same price, so we recommend the Amazon set, though you can only get it in the brushed exterior.

 D5 7 Piece Set